Baruch House Publishing

 Repentance and the Children of Abraham

-Posted on August 25, 2018 by admin Posted in MB Leave a comment
+Posted on August 25, 2018 by rmd Posted in MB Leave a comment

 Reading Luke chapter 3 today, it struck me that much in that chapter is an answer to Zionism.
 John the Baptist begins by teaching the people who are and who are not the true children of Abraham.
 He warns them not to consider themselves as such, but to understand that God is of power to create his own children of Abraham apart from them – out of the very rocks and stones even.